Euro20179/Markdown/README.md

 * BLINK: annoying
 * SOFTBLINK: blink but smooth transition
 * PLACEHOLDER: kinda just grey unslectable text
+* SPIN: css for a spin element
+* RAINBOW: css for a rainbow element
+    * not to be confused with &lt;c-rainbow>
 * KBD: css for the kbd element
 * SAMP: css for the samp element
 * CMD: css for a cmd element (same css as SAMP)